maarten-pennings/howto/c64mempart/readme.md

 latter hits `STREND`.
 Hence the name.

 This explains all six pointers relevant for managing a BASIC program.
-The table below shows their zero page addresses.
+All call these six BASIC/Kernal maintained zero-page locations the **layout pointers**.
-Although `FRESPC` is interspersed, it seems not relevant for our discussion.
+The table below lists them.
+Although pointer `FRESPC` is interspersed, it does not contribute to describing the layout of a BASIC program.

   | addr (dec)| addr (hex)|   name   |life cycle|
   |:---------:|:---------:|:--------:|:--------:|